ccs-ucb/C120/README.md

 ### Assignments (20% of Final Grade)

-Each of the four assignments is worth `5%` of your grade and graded `complete/incomplete`.
+Each of the five assignments is worth `4%` of your grade and graded `complete/incomplete`.

 **Assignment 1: Providing Context** You will complete a short google form asking questions about your studies at cal so far, your previous experiences or classes in cognition or adjacent topics, your interests and goals for this course and your degree, and any other relevant information that you would like to share.
 The purpose of this assignment is to provide a mechanism for you to share anything you would like me to know, and to help me adapt the class to evolving student needs. **Due: 01/21/24**